bakostamas/weather-station/deploy/DEPLOYMENT_INFO.md

 locale -a
 ```
 Check start_app.py file at the localization section and fix the locale codes if needed.
-On Windows it's usually simply like 'en' or 'hu'.
+On Windows it's usually simply just two characters like 'en' or 'de'.